The Account Services Department of an Advertising Agency

-This Account Executive (AE) plays a major role in any advertising agency.
+This account executive (AE) plays a major role in any advertising agency.
 Typically, an AE is assigned to just a few (or sometimes only one) of the many accounts on the agency's client roster.
 This is because the AE needs to have an intimate understanding of their client's core business, and also ensures that a strong working relationship is established between the client and the AE.

 Often integrated with the account services department, the account planner's role is quite different than that of the other members of the team.
-A good account planner will be a strategic, critical thinker and researcher who is more in tune with the consumer than the client.
-In short, the account manager knows what the client wants (or needs) and the account planner knows what the consumer wants.
+A good account planner is a strategic, critical thinker and researcher, more in tune with the consumer than the client.
+In short, the account manager knows what the client wants or needs, and the account planner knows what the consumer wants.

-The account planner will often drive the strategic direction of each campaign, and ensure the creative work is both on brand and strategically focused.
+The account planner often drives the strategic direction of each campaign and ensures the creative work is both on-brand and strategically focused.
 The account planner is a key role, but many shops place the burdens of account planning on the account manager or director.
 Larger agencies will have an entire department dedicated to account planning.

-Above all, account managers know more about the account(s) he or she is assigned to than anyone else in the agency.
-They are the go-to person for that brand.
-The account manager will report directly to either an account director or agency director, providing input on all account activity.
+Above all, account managers know more about the accounts than anyone else in the agency.
+They are the go-to people for that brand.
+An account manager reports directly to either an account director or agency director, providing input on all account activity.

 The account director steers the account services ship in the same way a creative director steers the creative department.
 Account directors know their own company's structure and workings inside and out, and also have exceptional business skills and salesmanship.
-Most agencies will have an account director pitch new work alongside the creative director.
+Most agencies have an account director pitch new work alongside the creative director.